ChrisOrgan/Covid_Analysis/readme_master.txt

     - To test for variations in net transmission across continents and days, we regress the log-transformed number of nodes along phylogenetic paths against time, accounting for continents, and shared branch lengths.
-        - Because node count is a Poisson data, we use Poisson regression (see https://bookdown.org/roback/bookdown-bysh/ch-poissonreg.html).
+        - Because node count likely follows a Poisson distribution rather than a normal one, we use phylogenetic Poisson regression (see https://bookdown.org/roback/bookdown-bysh/ch-poissonreg.html).
             - The `R` package `phylolm` 2.6 (Ho and Ané 2014) unfortunately cannot handle zero branch lengths.
             - `ape`'s generalized estimating equations (GEE) method may be the ideal option (Paradis and Claude 2002).
+                - GEE accounts for phylogeny in the form of a correlation matrix.

 ## Brief Literature Review